Esri/calcite-design-system/CONTRIBUTING.md

 ### Low risk issues and Maintenance releases

 Sometimes a maintenance release and sprint may be added to address regressions and bug fixes.
 During maintenance releases, besides critical changes and regressions, new features and bug fixes can be added where PRs are identified as "low risk" to ensure stability of the upcoming release.
-Breaking changes should not be included in maintenance releases and must be coordinated and communicated with Calcite team owners.
+Breaking changes should not be included in maintenance releases, and must be coordinated and communicated with Calcite team owners.

-When a maintenance release is listed as the current milestone and sprint the associated PR should have a `low risk` label added to it so the reviewers can verify if the change is low risk.
+When a maintenance release is listed as the current milestone and sprint, the associated PR should have a `low risk` label so reviewers can verify if the change is low risk.
 There is an action that checks if the current milestone is a maintenance release, and developers can also check by [sorting the open milestones by due date](https://github.com/Esri/calcite-design-system/milestones?direction=asc&sort=due_date&state=open).

 Once the proposed changes are accepted and the low risk is confirmed by Calcite's reviewers, the PR can be merged into the maintenance release.